hanwg/sg-bus-arrivals/README.md

 Deleting the **LTA DataMall API** configuration entry will remove the integration.
 ALL related services and sensors will also be deleted.

+## FAQS

+**How is the data fetched?**

+The **Scan interval** (default: 20 seconds) is configured during the integration setup.
+This configures the frequency which the integration will poll from the LTA DataMall APIs to fetch the data.
+For each bus stop specified, the integration makes a single API call to fetch bus arrival information.

+Example 1:
+You added 3 different bus services operating on the same bus stop - The integration makes **1** API call every 20 seconds.

+Example 2:
+You added 3 bus services, all of them operating on different bus stops - The integration makes **3** API calls every 20 seconds.